 History, tourist information, and nearby accommodation

-There were traditionally two Sheringhams, Upper and Lower, with the Upper comunity further inland focussed on farming and the Lower community along the seafront focussed on fishing.
-In the late 19th century Sheringham was a major centre for crab and lobster fishing, supplying London markets with the help of the The Midland and North Norfolk Railway.
+There were traditionally two Sheringhams, Upper and Lower, with the Upper community further inland focussed on farming and the Lower community along the seafront focussed on fishing.
+In the late 19th century, Sheringham was a major centre for crab and lobster fishing, supplying London markets with the help of the Midland and North Norfolk Railway.

-Sheringham Museum on Station Street is located in a set of old fisherman's cottages, and has displays covering the history of Sheringham and area.
-Included is the story of Sheringham's experience of WWI, when the town was the first place in Britain to be hit by bombs.
+Sheringham Museum on Station Street is located in a set of old fisherman's cottages and has displays covering the history of Sheringham and area.
+Included is the story of Sheringham's experience of WWI when the town was the first place in Britain to be hit by bombs.
 There are old lifeboats on display.
-Sheringham is supposedly the only place in the world to have 4 of its original lifeboats.
+Sheringham is supposedly the only place in the world to have four of its original lifeboats.
 The museum owns 3 of these, with the oldest being JC Madge, launched in 1904.

-The Anglican parish church of All Saints has a curious medieval carving of a mermaid on the arm rest of a pew.
+The Anglican parish church of All Saints has a curious medieval carving of a mermaid on the armrest of a pew.
 This relates to an old legend that tells how a mermaid was so anxious to visit the church that she snuck past the beadle to hear a service.
-Another historic churh is the Roman Catholc Church of St Joseph, designed by Sir Giles Gilbert Scott in 1902.
+Another historic church is the Roman Catholic Church of St Joseph, designed by Sir Giles Gilbert Scott in 1902.

 Address: Sheringham, Norfolk, England